ABC Blog

 Mosquito bites in Texas

-Mosquito Bites in Texas: How to Protect Yourself
+How to Protect Yourself from Mosquito Bites

 Mosquito season in Texas peaks during the warmer months of the year.
 Expect higher populations of the pests in the spring, summer and early fall.
 If you live along the coast, you can expect high populations almost year-round.

-Use protection
+Use Protection

 It’s a good idea to spray yourself with EPA-registered insect repellent if you’re working outside during the day or headed outdoors in the evening.
 Better yet, wear long sleeves and long pants to give these biting pests less room for attack.
-Mosquitoes are attracted by the carbon dioxide you exhale, so burn citronella candles or torches to break up carbon dioxide you are emitting to help keep the mosquitoes at bay.

 Here are several places to regularly look for standing water: